bparanj/crystal/electronics/experiments/queue/capacitor-series.md

    - Observe the time it takes for the voltage to drop, and compare this with the time taken for the single capacitor to discharge.
    - Expected Outcome: The series capacitors will discharge more slowly than a single capacitor of the same value due to the reduced equivalent capacitance.

-### Explanation:
+Total Capacitance:

-- Total Capacitance: The two capacitors in series result in a reduced total capacitance, which can be calculated using:
+The two capacitors in series result in a reduced total capacitance, which can be calculated using:
   \[
   C_{\text{total}} = \frac{1}{\frac{1}{C_1} + \frac{1}{C_2}}
   \]
   For two 10 µF capacitors in series, the total capacitance is 5 µF.

+Voltage Distribution:

-- Voltage Distribution: Each capacitor in series will have a portion of the total voltage (e.g., around 4.5V each in this case, if they’re identical).
+Each capacitor in series will have a portion of the total voltage (e.g., around 4.5V each in this case, if they’re identical).

-- Charge and Discharge Rates: The reduced capacitance leads to a slower charge and discharge rate compared to a single 10 µF capacitor, demonstrating how capacitors in series impact circuit behavior.
+Charge and Discharge Rates:

+The reduced capacitance leads to a slower charge and discharge rate compared to a single 10 µF capacitor, demonstrating how capacitors in series impact circuit behavior.

 This experiment allows you to visualize how connecting capacitors in series affects total capacitance and charging/discharging behavior, which is valuable in understanding circuit design and component selection.